vasudhaagrawal/vasudha_Nasscom_vsd_socdesignprog/README.md

  7. Provide necessary output capacitance.
  8. Provide necessary simulation commands ( eg transient or dc)

+ ### General timing characterization parameters

+ **Timing characterization and propagation delay** GUNA is the software used for characterization.
+It Perform timing, power, and noise characterizations and validate the design against specifications.

 ## Sky130 Day 3 - Design library cell using Magic Layout and ngspice characterization
 ### Labs for CMOS inverter ngspice simulations
 ** IO placer revision**